reidwitz/sample_projects/README.md

 # sample_projects
-A data science project portfolio highlighting different skillsets
+A data science project portfolio highlighting a range of techniques and skills